-Endosperm refers to a kind of tissue which is developed inside the seeds of flowering plants, the majority of them after fertilization has occurred.
+Endosperm refers to a kind of tissue that is developed inside the seeds of flowering plants, the majority of them after fertilisation has occurred.
 This tissue encapsulates the embryo and provides it with nutrition in the form of starches, proteins, and oils, which facilitate its development and seed germination.
+Role of endosperm:

-The development takes place by the cell division of the primary endosperm nucleus.
+The development takes place through the cell division of the primary endosperm nucleus.

 After every division, cytokinesis takes place and a cellular structure develops.